tkwn2080/chess_club/README.md

-# Chess Neural Network Competition Framework
+# Chess Club for Neural Networks

-A minimal framework for developing and testing chess neural networks in competitive settings.
+Both parties are given the same database, they have one hour to build and train a neural network to play chess.

 ## Overview